2M0rr0w/filtertool/README.md

 - Most config fields have autocomplete for Path of Exile item classes, base types and link patterns
 - `soundFile("...")` also gets typed sound filename suggestions for literal filenames
-- `SOUNDS_FOLDER` only controls the target sound folder used by exported filters and by sound-pack syncing
 - Custom filter folders under `src/filters/` are gitignored by default, while the shared example template stays tracked

 ---